 Michael John Pantelides became the Mayor of Annapolis on December 2, 2013.
 Since entering office, Mayor Pantelides has focused on improving public safety, financial stability, economic development, environmental stability and putting Annapolitans first.

-A fiscal conservative, environmental advocate and a champion of public safety, Mayor Pantelides inherited a $7.3 million deficit, and a struggling downtown economy.
+A fiscally responsible leader, environmental advocate, and a champion of public safety, Mayor Pantelides inherited a $7.3 million deficit, and a struggling downtown economy.
 Pantelides took his knowledge and experience as a lifelong Annapolitan to eliminate the deficit and to tighten the belt on city spending.
 Through this he was able to revitalize the downtown community by engaging with potential property investors, entrepreneurs and residents to restore city assets including the City Dock bulkhead, the former Stevens Hardware and the old Fawcetts building.

 Pantelides knows that Annapolis’ greatest resource are its citizens.
 In order to keep that resource we must continue to grow our community while maintaining its historic identity.
 That is why under Pantelides’ leadership over 400 businesses have expanded or opened since he took office.